Unexpected loss of maximality: the case of Hilbert square of real surfaces: Abstract

 \section{Abstract}

-We explore the maximality of the Hilbert square of maximal real surfaces, and find that in many cases the Hilbert square is maximal if and only if the surface has connected real locus.
-In particular, the Hilbert square of no maximal $K3$-surface is maximal.
-Nevertheless, we exhibit maximal surfaces with disconnected real locus whose Hilbert square is maximal.
+We explore maximality with respect to the classical Smith bound on the total Betti number of the real locus.
+For a large class of surfaces, we prove that the Hilbert square of a real surface is maximal if and only if the surface is maximal and has connected real locus.
+In particular, the Hilbert square of no K3 or abelian surface is maximal.
+We also exhibit various types of maximal surfaces, including ones with disconnected real locus, whose Hilbert square is maximal.

 \dedicatory{Dedicated to the memory of Mark Sapir}

 -4mm \epigraphwidth{.53\textwidth} \epigraph{On d\'edaigne volontiers un but qu'on n'a pas r\'eussi \`a atteindre, ou qu'on a atteint d\'efinitivement.}{ M.~Proust, A la recherche du temps perdu. \\}